sontek/monkeystud/README.md

 There are betting rounds after the second, third, and fourth cards.

 Up to eight players can play at once.
 Each player starts with 1000 chips.
 Seats are shuffled before every hand.
-The first player bets blind (ante).
-Blinds start at 1 chip, then go up by 1 each subsequent hand.
+Antes start at 1 chip, then go up by 1 each subsequent hand.

 A play is either fold, call, or bet.
 The bet amount is the size of the pot, not more than any one player's stack.